opendocsg/slw-judgments-backfill/2001_SGCA_31/report.md

 We were in complete agreement with the judge, and could not find any ground of complaint in the way he exercised his discretion.

 19\.
-In conclusion, it would be helpful to refer to _The Tokai Maru_ [1998] 3 SLR 105, where the defendants and the third parties were ordered to file and exchange their affidavits for the trial by a certain date.
+In conclusion, it would be helpful to refer to _The Tokai Maru_ <span class="citation">[1998] 3 SLR 105</span>, where the defendants and the third parties were ordered to file and exchange their affidavits for the trial by a certain date.
 The third parties defaulted and filed and served their affidavits several months later.
 The defendants refused to exchange their affidavits.
 The third parties then applied for an extension of time for filing and exchange of affidavits and the defendants applied to strike out the defence of the third parties.
 Both the applications were heard together, and the judge at first instance dismissed the third parties application and struck out the defence and made the consequential order for judgment and costs against the third parties.
 On appeal, this Court allowed the appeal.
 The Court, following the judgment of Sir Thomas Bingham, MR (as he was) in _Costellow v Somerset County Council_ [1993] 1 WLR 256, 263-264; [1993] 1 All E R 952, 959-960, said at 23:

 ## 23 We note that the instant case involves an application to extend time coupled